 Checkout shocks changing shopping: the new era of retail payments

 The circular economy is synonymous with sustainability.
 It is a conscious effort to repurpose and reuse goods and materials rather than expending income on attaining new resources as a consequence of throwing old ones away.
-It is therefore difficult to imagine the term being applied to the world of retail payments.
+It is therefore difficult to imagine the term being applied to the world of retail payments, and to hospitality payments for that matter.
 However, this is just one of the many landmarks which payment technology is reaching, signifying just how much is changing.
 Read on to discover how this revelation and others are transforming the shopping experience:

 Self-sustainable payments